kpaede/Verovio-Music-Renderer/README.md

 ![](sidepanel.png)

 ## Rendering Options
-In the settings menu of the Obsidian plugin, you can adjust several important parameters globally for all renderings.
+In the settings menu of the Obsidian plugin, you can adjust several important parameters globally for all renderings, including a dark mode and picking a highlight color.
 You can also apply custom settings for a specific rendering by adding them to your code block in Obsidian.
 Please refer to the [Verovio documentation](https://book.verovio.org/toolkit-reference/toolkit-options.html) for available options.
 Note that not all options may work and that they interfere with each other.
 Please note, these won't work (yet), when you're rendering from a code block.

 ```